 6. How could the narcissist move on so quickly?

-I’ve come to think of this as a philosophical question, as with many things pertaining to relationships with narcissists, such as “What does it mean to break up with a narcissist?” and “Is there really such a thing as a ‘final discard?'”
+I’ve come to think of this as a philosophical question, as are so many of the questions related to narcissists, such as “What does it mean to break up with a narcissist?” and “Is there really such a thing as a ‘final discard?'”

 My answer to this question about moving on is this: they don’t.